JunbeomL22/biscuit-converter/README.md

 `biscuit-converter` is a high-performance numeric parser for Rust that converts ASCII numbers to their numeric representations.
 It uses a combination of bit operations to achieve fast parsing for integers.

+## Features
+ - the return type is `Option`
+ - when MAX+1 is given,
+   if it is unsigned integer type, it gives None if it is signed integer and it is in bound of unsigned type (for exmaple, u64 bound for i64 case), it gives its two's complement
+ - None case: empty string,  "-" in signed integer, numeric over the bound of unsigned
 ## Usage

 Add this to your `Cargo.toml`: